CoriBeemish/Heros-Journal/README.md

 * [ ] User can **make a new account** in the app with a custom user name.
   * [ ] User can make a new account **with their email** of the task.
 * [ ] User can recieve **"damage" to their character's health when they have not completed a task.**
-  * [ ] User will recieve damage when the user's local 12 AM passes and they have incomplete tasks.
+  * [ ] User will recieve damage at midnight local time and they have incomplete tasks.
+  * [ ] Tasks will reset at midnight local time.

 **Addtional Functionality**
 * [ ] User can edit **the time the task's notification reminder**